 Due to the difficulties associated with passing model structures to categories of commutative monoids, several important papers have folded the existence of a model structure on commutative monoids into their hypotheses.
-This is done in Assumption 1.1.0.4 in [52] and in Hypothesis 5.5 in [47], among other places.
-The results in Section 3 provide checkable conditions on $\mathcal M$ so that those hypotheses are satisfied.
+This is done in Assumption 1.1.0.4 in [TV08] and in Hypothesis 5.5 in [Shi01], among other places.
+The results in Section 3 provide checkable conditions on \mathcal{M} so that those hypotheses are satisfied.

-We remark that a different axiom on $\mathcal{M}$ which guarantees commutative monoids inherit a model structure has appeared as Proposition 4.3.21 in [30].
-However, it is pointed out in [32] that this work contains some errors and as written does not apply to the positive model structure on symmetric spectra.
+We remark that a different axiom on \mathcal{M} which guarantees commutative monoids inherit a model structure has appeared as Proposition 4.3.21 in [Lur09a].
+However, it is pointed out in [Lur13] that this work contains some errors and as written does not apply to the positive model structure on symmetric spectra.
 Furthermore, we will demonstrate that it does not apply to topological spaces, though it does apply to chain complexes over a field of characteristic zero.
 Our commutative monoid axiom is more general, and does apply in these situations.

-After a review of model category preliminaries in Section 2, we will proceed to state the commutative monoid axiom and prove our main result in Section 3, highlighting differences from the situation of [30] as we go.
-We additionally discuss when a cofibration of commutative monoids forgets to a cofibration in $\mathcal{M}$ , and we introduce the strong commutative monoid axiom to guarantee this occurs.
-Following [45], we place the details of the proofs of these main results in Appendix B and we also prove in Appendix A that it is sufficient to check the strong commutative monoid axiom on the generating (trivial) cofibrations.
+After a review of model category preliminaries in Section 2, we will proceed to state the commutative monoid axiom and prove our main result in Section 3, high-lighting differences from the situation of [Lur09a] as we go.
+We additionally discuss when a cofibration of commutative monoid forgets to a cofibration in \mathcal{M} , and we introduce the strong commutative monoid axiom to guarantee this occurs.
+Following [SS00], we place the details of the proofs of these main results in Appendix B and we also prove in Appendix A that it is sufficient to check the strong commutative monoid axiom.
 Using this, we collect examples in Section 5.
-We include additional results regarding functoriality of the passage from R to commutative R-algebras, regarding rectification between Com and $E{\infty}$ , regarding the interplay between the strong commutative monoid axiom and Bousfield localization, and regarding left properness for the category of commutative monoids in Section 4.
+We include additional results regarding functoriality of the passage from R to commutative R-algebras, regarding rectification between Com and E{∞} , regarding the interplay between the strong commutative monoid axiom and Bousfield localization, and regarding left properness for the category of commutative monoids in Section 4.
 Finally, we conclude with a discussion in Appendix C of what can be said for operads other than Com.
+An extension of the ideas in this paper to the setting of colored operads may be found in [WY15a].
+A different approach to transferring model structures to algebras over colored operads (more suitable for right Bousfield localization), may be found in [WY15b].